Jinya-Su/Jinya-Su.github.io/_pages/about.md

   - /about.html
 ---

-<center>[Dr Jinya Su](https://www.essex.ac.uk/people/sujin68001/jinya-su) is a Lecturer in School of Computer Science and Eletronic Engineering at University of Essex (UoE) from 2019.
+[Dr Jinya Su](https://www.essex.ac.uk/people/sujin68001/jinya-su) is a Lecturer in School of Computer Science and Eletronic Engineering at University of Essex (UoE) from 2019.
 He received a PhD degree in Aeronautical and Automotive Engineering, Loughborough University in 2016.
 He has published 50+ journal (40+) and conference papers in Control Engineering, AI/UAV and their applications in industrial inspection.
 He has received the Outstanding Early Career Researcher Award from UoE (2020).
-He was a guest editor for IEEE, SAGE, Frontier journals/Remote Sensing, Book reviewer for Elsevier and CRC press; proposal reviewer for EPSRC and BARD.  </center>
+He was a guest editor for IEEE, SAGE, Frontier journals/Remote Sensing, Book reviewer for Elsevier and CRC press; proposal reviewer for EPSRC and BARD.

 **Core Research Interests:**
 - Intelligent autonomous systems: situational awareness and robust control under uncertainties;